lineality/bead_set_juzu/README.md

 Recognizing & Correcting Mistakes: Learning
-As another theme-connecting example, the more than second half of the widely known (but not widely read) 'Leviathan' by Thomas Hobbes is an exploration attempting to understand learning, mind-consciousness, and signals within individuals and society: How do learning-machines work?
+As another theme-connecting example, the second half (or more) of the widely known (but not widely read) 'Leviathan' by Thomas Hobbes (who famously lived through, and later worked out of France in response to, the English Civil War) is an exploration attempting to understand learning, mind-consciousness, and signals within individuals and society: How do learning-machines work?
 How does information affect society?
 Needless to say, centuries later learning and mind are still a mystery, so Hobbes' exploration is largely a collection of questions and references in a collage of study, but it is not a great leap of assumption to presume that (unless he wrote and published the second half of the book by accident) he strongly felt that learning and mind were very important for societal functioning and preventing social collapse.

 This is yet another example of mind-study research that followed a period of civil-war, upheaval, and societal collapse, inspiring survivors to try to understand what mistakes lead to bad-thinking, bad-perceptions, wrong-beliefs, misguided agendas, and societal collapse driven by delusions disconnected from reality.